umbraco/Umbraco-Code/README.md

     }
 ~~~

-All of DemoClasses methods will be marked as volatile.
+All of DemoClasses methods and members will be marked as volatile.

+For more examples see the unit tests.

 ##### The Attributes
 It's worthwile noting that the attributes are compared by name and not by type.